dli1/multimodalrag/README.md

 # Context-Enriched Figure Indexing for Scientific Multi-Modal RAG: An Industry Case Study at Scale

+## Paper–Code Mapping

+See [EXPERIMENTS.md](EXPERIMENTS.md) for a detailed mapping between the paper's experiments and the corresponding code locations.

 ## Main Features

 - **Enhanced Figure Captioning**: Based on existing textual contexts, generate detailed and retrieval-optimized figure captions.